GMattheisen/data_science_portfolio/README.md

 # Baby Name Time Series

-In this file, I look at the time series data of baby name popularity.
+In this [file](Baby_name_time_series.ipynb), I look at the time series data of baby name popularity.
+Data looks at baby name popularity over time divided by gender and the number of distinct names over time as categorized by gender.
+I then use linear regression and polynomial regression to predict the popularity of specific names over time.

 # Convoluted Neural Network for Image Recognition

+In this file, I build a neural network to classify elements within images.

 # Movie Recommender Using Cosine Similarity

+In this file, I build a movie recommender that utilizes cosine similarity.

 # Predicting Cryptocurrency Values

-Predicting Crypto values using Prophet and a number of DS methods
+In this file, I extract cryptocurrency values using the Coingecko API and look at time series data.
+I then predict future values using a number of machine learning methods, including linear regression, polynomial regression with Ridge and Lasso regularization, and Prophet.

 # Neural Network for Image Classification with MNIST Data

+In this file, I build a neural network to classify the MNIST data set of handwritten figures.

 # Movie Recommender Using Non-Matrix Factorization

+In this file, I build a movie recommender that utilizes non-matrix factorization.

 # Pillow Tutorial

+In this file, I give a tutorial for the uses of the Python Library Pillow and build a GIF.

 # Predicting Baby Name Popularity Over Time

 # Predicting Survival on the Titanic

+In this file, I use information given for the passengers of the Titanic to analyze the best predictors of survival.
+This submission received of score of 77.99% on Kaggle.